Esri/military-tools-geoprocessing-toolbox/README.md

 ## Contributing

 Esri welcomes contributions from anyone and everyone.

+Repository specific instructions:

+* Make a new branch from *dev* branch
+* Clone the repository to your local machine
+* Make changes on your local machine
+* Synchronize changes with your branch often
+* When you would like to share your changes:
+	* Pull the recent updates from *dev*
+	* create a **New Pull Request** against the *dev* branch

-Please see our [guidelines for contributing](https://github.com/esri/contributing).
+Please see Esri general [guidelines for contributing](https://github.com/esri/contributing).

 ### Repository Points of Contact

 Repository Owner: [Matt Funk](https://github.com/mfunk)

 * Merge Pull Requests
 * Creates Releases and Tags
 * Manages Milestones
 * Manages and Assigns Issues

 Secondary Contact: [Lyle Wright](https://github.com/topowright)

 * Backup when the Owner is away

 ## Resources